-Orange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Orange isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Orange are a mix of both white- and blue-collar jobs.
 Overall, Orange is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Orange who work in sales jobs (13.59%), office and administrative support (13.53%), and food service (8.49%).

 Orange is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Orange who are college-educated is close to the national average for all communities of 21.84%: 18.87% of the adults in Orange have a bachelor's degree or advanced degree.
+The education level of Orange citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.87% of adults 25 and older in Orange have a college degree.

 The per capita income in Orange in 2010 was $24,935, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $99,740 for a family of four.
 However, Orange contains both very wealthy and poor people as well.